owenmartincs/Undergraduate-Work-Samples/JavaScript/README.md

 Written in Javascript, it implements a 2D snowman that can be controlled by the player's left and right arrow keys.
-The snowman collects falling snowflakes and recieve decorations at 50, 100, and 150 snowflakes collected.
+The snowman collects falling snowflakes and recieves decorative rewards at 50, 100, and 150 snowflakes collected.
 The game can be launched by cloning the directory and opening the index.html file.